sallymroberts/SceneFrancisco/README.md

 - Correct the spelling of misspelled actor, writer and director names
 - Correct the spelling of misspelled street names and location names
 - Delete a few duplicate location descriptions for the same movie.

+##### Testing

+Given time constraints, I chose to primarily use manual testing for my project.
+After completing the Hackbright fellowship, I created limited unit tests and doctests for the info_from_imdb_id function within the update_tables.py file in order to practice automated testing.
+I have extensive experience defining and executing manual test plans as part of the process of developing business software.
+I believe that automated testing is an essential agile software development practice and I would like to add tests to my application to achieve the benefits of automated testing, including:

+- Reducing the risk of introducing unidentified bugs when maintaining an application
+- Facilitating the practice of refactoring code to make it clearer and more maintainable, without incurring a high risk of breaking the code in the process
+- Clearly defining expected functionality, including edge cases

 ### <a name="Acknowledgments"></a>Acknowledgments
 In addition to the support of my husband and fellow Hackbright fellows, the following people were instrumental to the project, providing mentorship, inspiration, and guidance: